Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Limitations, challenges and future directions in biomedical image analysis

-\emph{Class imbalance} presents one of the biggest difficulties in segmentation.
-For example, the tumor region typically constitutes only up to 15\% of the brain, and tumor sub-regions are even smaller, and thus the class distribution is dominated by the background voxels when compared with the foreground voxels of tumor tissues.
-Prior work propose several strategies to address imbalanced distributions which include applying a weight map to the categorical cross-entropy loss function or incorporation of different loss functions such as focal loss \citep{lin2017focal}.
-A recently introduced dynamically weighted balanced loss \citep{fernando2021dynamically} focuses on dynamically adjusting class weights to address the class imbalance which also leads to improved calibration.
-In the context of tumor segmentation, weighted dice loss is a commonly adopted approach \citep{milletari2016v}.
+\item \textbf{Imbalanced Data}: \emph{Class imbalance} presents one of the major difficulties in segmentation.
+For example, the tumor region typically constitutes only up to 15\% of the brain, and tumor sub-regions are even smaller, thus the class distribution is dominated by the background voxels compared to the foreground voxels of tumor tissues.
+Prior work propose several strategies to address imbalanced distributions, which include applying a weight map to the categorical cross-entropy loss function or incorporating different loss functions, such as focal loss \citep{lin2017focal}.
+A recently introduced dynamically weighted balanced loss \citep{fernando2021dynamically} focuses on dynamically adjusting class weights to address the class imbalance that also leads to improved calibration.
+In the context of tumor segmentation, customized dice loss is a commonly adopted approach \citep{milletari2016v, sudre2017generalised}.
 Devising algorithms that are adept at dealing with class imbalance is imperative in medical image analysis.

-Another primary limitation in biomedical imaging is the \emph{acquisition of labeled data}.
+\item \textbf{Scarce Annotations}: Another primary limitation in biomedical imaging is the \emph{acquisition of labeled data}.
 While computer-aided systems make the diagnosis process more efficient, supervised deep architectures require access to large, labeled data sets.
 Manual annotation requires domain expertise, and it is time-consuming.
 Since small data sets lack generalizability, deployment of semi or unsupervised architectures may be more effective.

-\emph{3D neuroimaging data} are memory intensive.
-In order to utilize contextual information in brain volumetry on MR images, 3D deep networks are typically deployed, which uses extensive memory.
-Previous research adopts different techniques to address this issue which include training on 2D slices or image patches and employing multi-path models.
+\item \textbf{Memory Consumption}: \emph{3D neuroimaging data} are memory intensive.
+In order to utilize contextual information in brain volumetry on MR images, 3D deep networks are typically deployed, which use extensive memory.
+Previous research adopts different techniques to address this issue, which include training on 2D slices or image patches and employing multi-path models.
 However, regulating the trade-off between leveraging the spatial context of neighboring voxels and computational complexity continues to be a challenge.
+Although some efforts have been made to address this issue \citep{chen2016training, roth2018application, reina2020systematic}, further research is required in this area. \end{itemize}